 Each of our executive officers is eligible to receive an annual performance bonus based on the achievement of corporate objectives as determined by our Board of Directors or Compensation Committee.
 Each executive officer is assigned a target bonus expressed as a percentage of his base salary.
-The target bonus amounts for 2021 were as follows: 65% for Mr. Miller, 50% for Dr. Mahmoud, and 45% for Messrs.
-Goldan, Marino and Clavelli.
+The target bonus amounts for 2022 were as follows: 65% for Mr. Miller , 50% for Dr. Mahmoud, and 45% for Mr. Marino.
 Actual performance bonus payments under the plan may be 0-150% of the target bonus amount based on the level of achievement of corporate objectives for the year, as determined by our Board of Directors or Compensation Committee.
-For 2021, the corporate objectives, consisted primarily of: (i) 2021 XHANCE net revenue targets; (ii) completion dates for our chronic sinusitis trials; (iii) securing the supply chain and ensuring business continuity; (iv) improving business process to compliantly excel as a publicly-traded commercial company; (v) real world evidence generation to further differentiate XHANCE; (vi) pipeline and strategies to enhance enterprise value; and (vii) nurturing an environment in which people love to work.
-In the first quarter of 2022, the Compensation Committee assessed our level of achievement of the plan objectives.
-Although the level of achievement of plan objectives would have resulted in a higher payout, our Compensation Committee reduced each executive officer's payout to 60% of target.
-The Compensation Committee elected to reduce payouts because the Company did not achieve at least \$80 million of XHANCE net revenues in 2021, because of the degree to which the trading price of the Company's common stock decreased in 2021 and to preserve cash.
-Actual bonus amounts paid with respect to 2021 performance are reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above.
+For 2022, the corporate objectives consisted of: (i) 2022 XHANCE net revenue targets; (ii) completion dates for our chronic sinusitis trials; (iii) ensuring quality product supply and optimizing our supply chain; (iv) sustaining and improving efficient, effective and compliant business processes; (v) building scientific basis for adoption of XHANCE as part of "standard of care" for chronic sinusitis; (vi) enhancing enterprise value; and (vii) nurturing an environment in which people love to work.
+In the first quarter of 2023, the Compensation Committee assessed our level of achievement of the plan objectives and awarded Dr. Mahmoud and Mr. Marino a performance bonus equal to 81% of target.
+The Board did not award Mr. Miller a performance bonus for 2022.
+Actual bonus amounts paid with respect to 2022 performance are reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above.

-Option Awards and Restricted Stock Units Granted During 2021
+Option Awards and Restricted Stock Units Granted During 2022